redpanda-data/helm-charts/charts/redpanda/README.md

 ### [resources.cpu.cores](https://artifacthub.io/packages/helm/redpanda-data/redpanda?modal=values&path=resources.cpu.cores)

 Redpanda makes use of a thread per core model.
 For details, see this [blog](https://redpanda.com/blog/tpc-buffers).
 For this reason, Redpanda should only be given full cores.
 Note: You can increase cores, but decreasing cores is not currently supported.
 See the [GitHub issue](https://github.com/redpanda-data/redpanda/issues/350).
 This setting is equivalent to `--smp`, `resources.requests.cpu`, and `resources.limits.cpu`.
 For production, use `4` or greater.
+To maximize efficiency, use the `static` CPU manager policy by specifying an even integer for CPU resource requests and limits.
+This policy gives the Pods running Redpanda brokers access to exclusive CPUs on the node.
+See https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy.

 **Default:** `1`